iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.6.3-1.6.4.md

 ### [REQUIRED] CentOS Stream / Rocky / AlmaLinux 8: Switch to PHP v8.0

-CentOS / Rocky / AlmaLinux 8 offers php v8.0 in offical yum repository, you can switch to php v8.0 if you want by following this short tutorial, so that you can upgrade Roundcube to latest v1.6.2.
+CentOS / Rocky / AlmaLinux 8 offers php v8.0 in official yum repository, you can switch to php v8.0 if you want by following this short tutorial, so that you can upgrade Roundcube to latest v1.6.2.